alexjercan/crafter-ai/README.md

 - [x] 3 Runs with Random
 - [x] 3 Runs with DQN
 - [x] 3 Runs with DDQN
-- [ ] 3 Runs with Duel DQN/DDQN depend on which will be better I guess
+- [x] 3 Runs with Duel DQN/DDQN depend on which will be better I guess
+- [x] 3 Runs with extended replay buffer (from human)
-- [ ] 3 Runs with extended replay buffer (from human)
+- [ ] 3 Runs with extended epsilon decay replay buffer (from human)
+- [ ] 3 Runs with noop is bad environment and all modifiers YEET